Duct Balloons

 • Auxiliary sealing of isolation dampers in SCR systems

-In front of or on top of inlet and outlet dampers on an SCR Reactor during catalyst maintenance or change outs
+Installed on the “safe side” of inlet and outlet dampers on a SCR Reactor during catalyst maintenance or change outs

 • Auxiliary sealing of isolation dampers in FGD systems

-In front of or on top of inlet and outlet dampers during inspection and maintenance of the FGD absorber or FGD duct work
+Installed on the “safe side” of inlet and outlet dampers during inspection and maintenance of the FGD absorber or FGD duct work

 • Isolate inlet duct work on Gas Turbines and HRSG exhaust stacks